sake92/squery/README.md

 ctx = new SqueryContext(ds)
 ```
-You would usually propagate it as a singleton, globally.
+You would usually propagate it to your DAOs.

 Then we can run queries inside it:
 ```scala